beyescay/memento/README.md

 where,
-s_new - new stability after a repitition s     - current stability before repitition s_inc - constant that tells the maximum ratio of stability increase g     - gain constant that is defined by the interval (spaced repitition pattern) r     - retention
+s_new - new stability after a repitition s     - current stability before repitition s_inc - constant that defines the maximum ratio of stability increase g     - gain constant that is defined by the interval (spaced repitition pattern) r     - retention
 ```